Back

 Read more

-How will students receive their device?
+How will I receive my device?

 Read more

-What kind of device will students receive?
+What kind of device will I receive?

 Read more

-How do students set up their device?
+How do I set up my borrowed device?

 Devices will arrive at the test center already configured for taking the SAT.
-When students arrive at the test center and receive their device, they will be instructed to log into the Bluebook™ testing app and complete the exam setup process.
-Students will need to arrive 30 minutes early on test day to log in and set up their test.
+When you arrive at the test center and receive your device, you'll be instructed to sign in to the Bluebook testing app and complete the exam setup process.
+You will need to arrive 30 minutes early on test day to sign in and set up your test.
+You'll get an admission ticket once exam setup is complete.

 Read more

-Students can practice on any device where they can download the Bluebook™ app, including school computer labs and public computers.
-PDFs of a full-length digital practice test will also be available to download and print from the College Board website.
-Students will need to be connected to Wi-Fi to download the practice tests and resources, but like the test itself, they won’t need to be connected the entire time.
-Because the PDF version cannot fully simulate the digital testing experience, we recommend only using the PDF version if a computer is unavailable for practice.
+You can practice on any device where you can download the Bluebook app, including school computer labs and public computers.
+You will need to be connected to Wi-Fi to download the practice tests and resources, but like the test itself, you won't need to be connected the entire time.

 Read more